 Another issue you can encounter if you list your investment property with a realtor is that they list the property at the wrong price.

-- Underprice- A realtor could list your property under the true market value of the property.
+- Underprice: A realtor could list your property under the true market value of the property.
 This could be because the realtor does not know the true market value of the property because there are not a lot of available comps or because they are trying to get the property sold quickly.
 Either way, this lower listing price is cutting into the potential profit that you could make on the property.
 In addition, beware of realtors who engage in blockbusting tactics to lower the value of your property.
 This type of discriminating act is illegal.

-Especially with the large commission that a realtor commands, you expect them to accurately price your property.
+Considering the large commission that a realtor commands, you would expect them to accurately price your property.
 Inaccurate pricing that could affect your profit is one negative of hiring a realtor.

 May Not Have Expertise With Investment Property